knowitsakey/windowoperatingsystemsecurityproject/README.md

 The program should have several mandatory features:
 1. Antivirus evasion against any EDR, including an enterprise EDR at the time, which was early 2022.
-2. Silent, in-memory UAC bypass at any notification level, including the highest warning level, AlwaysNotify.
+2. Silent, in-memory privilege escalation via UAC bypass at any notification level, including the highest warning level, AlwaysNotify.
 3. Persistence that survives a reboot, as a local admin process running at a medium integrity level
 4. Operate in a single stage, in other words, do not make a callback to the C2 server until persistence is installed.
 5. Optional: when people click on files they expect something to happen, for example, an image file to open.
 If you choose, implement this functionality.